xyproto/algernon/README.md

 // Return the requested URL path. urlpath() -> string

+// Return the remote address ("host:port") of the connected client. remoteaddr() -> string

 // Return the HTTP header in the request, for a given key, or an empty string. header(string) -> string